Constitution of Spain: Amendments

-The Constitution has been amended twice.
+The Constitution has been amended three times.
 The first time, Article 13.2, Title I was altered to extend to citizens of the European Union the right to active and passive suffrage (both voting rights and eligibility as candidates) in local elections under the provisions of the Maastricht Treaty.
 The second time, in August/September 2011, a balanced budget amendment and debt brake was added to Article 135.
+The third amendment, passed in January 2024, amends the language of Article 49 to read "persons with disabilities", rather than those who are "handicapped".